 Coaches are the facilitators of the environment that supports growth.
 Helping players become self-aware and inviting solutions from the individual will expedite development.

-In this video, I discuss one of the approaches we take in the Curry hockey program to help our players confront the gap between where they are now and their goals.
+In this video, I discuss one of the approaches I would take when I was the Head Coach of the Curry hockey program to help our players confront the gap between where they are now and their goals.